Arrow leftBack

 At the EUSBSR Annual Forum 2026 in Tallinn, where resilience was largely discussed in terms of security, defence, and infrastructure, the session organised by the Coordinator for Policy Area Health – Northern Dimension Partnership in Public Health and Social Well-being, focused on a more fundamental issue: the people who keep systems running.
 The session Caring for those who care for us brought attention to the health and social care workforce, not as a supporting element of resilience, but as its core condition.

-The PA Health session Caring for those who care for us brought attention to the health and social care workforce, not as a supporting element of resilience, but as its core condition.
+The Policy Area Health session Caring for those who care for us brought attention to the health and social care workforce, not as a supporting element of resilience, but as its core condition.
 The discussion made it clear: systems cannot be resilient if the people within them are not.

 The baseline is already fragile.
 The EU is facing a projected shortage of nearly one million health and care workers by 2030, while demand continues to grow.
 The workforce is ageing, and mental health indicators show sustained strain, with one in three professionals reporting anxiety or depression.
 This is not a workforce preparing for a crisis, but one already working under constant pressure.